Plinq/big_spoon/README.md

-# Big Spoon
+# Big Spoon*
-Like the big spoon, **Big Spoon** wraps around your own methods.
+Like the big spoon in your relationship, **Big Spoon** wraps around your methods to wrap them in the warmth of callbacks.

-It adds before and after callbacks to ANY method in any Ruby class.
+Meaning: it adds `before` and `after` callbacks to **ANY** method in **_ANY_** Ruby class.
-Basically, now you can add hooks and/or callback to **any** Ruby method without fear of reprisals.
+Basically, now you can add hooks and/or callbacks to **any** Ruby method without fear of reprisals.

-There were those who wanted to call it "sandwich," but they were killed.
+*There were those who wanted to call it "sandwich," but they were killed.

 ## Basic Usage

 Use **Big Spoon** like you would any other callbacks!
 Of course there's, like, at least three ways to do that.
-So **Big Spoon** supports all of em.
-All three let you define before- and after-methods or blocks to any method your class could, like, ever call.
+So **Big Spoon** supports all of 'em.
+Any form lets you define `before`- and `after`-methods-or-blocks that any method your class could, like, ever call, should call.
+I just talked miles around a simple concept.
+But check it, code helps explain better than me!
 The safest is block form:

 ```ruby
 class User